 Professional Support

-If you need assistance addressing missed tax filings or requesting penalty abatement, I am a CPA based in Mesa, Arizona offering tax resolution services.
-I can guide you through your options, prepare the necessary requests, and advocate on your behalf.
+If you need help addressing missed tax filings or requesting penalty abatement, I can guide you through your options, prepare the necessary requests, and advocate on your behalf.
+I’m Lisa Applegate, a CPA and Certified Tax Representation Consultant in Scottsdale, Arizona.

 Missing a filing deadline is a challenge, but it is one that can be remedied.
-If you have questions or need support, please reach out to discuss the best path forward.
+The sooner you act, the more options you have.